Aidiiin/sql-puzzle/README.md

 # sql-puzzle (WIP)
-sql-puzzle is a composable and functional query builder for Sequilize.
+sql-puzzle is a composable and functional query builder for Sequelize.

 ## Examples
 ```js